-Indeed, in the current study, following the surgery a higher prevalence of regular physical activity engagement was observed.
-In the EG this encouraging trend reached statistical significance (p=0.01).
-On the other hand, a mild rise in BDD prevalence was observed in both groups, and reported physical limitation was more prominent in the EG compared to the CG (p=0.001).
-It is hard to determine whether this is related to weight loss after the LAGB, ageing during follow-up period, or most likely their combination.4 Trends in the course and severity of BDD following LAGB were very mild and inconclusive.
+Indeed, in the current study, following the surgery, a higher prevalence of regular physical activity was observed.
+In the EG, this encouraging trend reached statistical significance (P=0.01).
+On the other hand, a mild rise in BDD prevalence was observed in both groups, and reported physical limitation was more prominent in the EG compared to the CG (P=0.001).
+It is hard to determine whether this is related to weight loss after the LAGB, aging during follow-up period, or most likely their combination.4 Trends in the course and severity of BDD following LAGB were very mild and inconclusive.

-Being a solely restrictive procedure, nutrient deficiency is less profound in the case of LAGB compared to other bariatric procedures.22 Moreover, LAGB is known to yield a slower and milder weight loss compared to other bariatric surgeries.20–22 This is actually an advantage in terms of BDD as with greater weight loss, bone and muscle demage is more severe, and this is even more prominent in the elderly population.1,7
+Being solely a restrictive procedure, nutrient deficiency is less profound in the case of LAGB compared to other bariatric procedures.22 Moreover, LAGB is known to yield slower and milder weight loss compared to other bariatric surgeries.20–22 This is actually an advantage in terms of BDD as with greater weight loss, bone and muscle damage is more severe, and this is even more prevalent in older people.1,7

-Older patients tend to lose more bone and muscle mass when losing weight than they gain when gaining weight, hence recurrent fluctuations in weight are more harmful than stable weight.1,14 Here, while the maximal BMI reduction was significantly higher in the CG (p=0.001), there was no significant difference between groups in BMI reduction to the end of the follow-folloup (p=0.078).
-This finding reveals that the EG enjoyed similar BMI reduction with milder fluctuations in weight throughout the study period.
+Older patients tend to lose more bone and muscle mass when losing weight than they gain when gaining weight; hence recurrent fluctuations in weight are more harmful than stable weight.1,14 Here, while the maximal BMI reduction was significantly higher in the CG (P=0.001), there was no significant difference between groups in BMI reduction to the end of the follow-up (P=0.078).
+These findings reveal that the EG enjoyed similar BMI reduction with milder fluctuations in weight throughout the study period.

-In summary, LAGB provides effective though gradual and cautious treatment for the morbidly obese elderly who are prone to BDD.
+In summary, LAGB provides effective though gradual and cautious treatment for older morbidly obese adults prone to BDD.

 Obesity Paradox

-Some studies have shown a protective effect of overweight among elderly (a phenomenon known as the obesity paradox).17,32 Nevertheless, it is difficult to eliminate confounders such as smoking, cancers, etc., which are related to lower weight and higher mortality rates, and survivors bias may also play a significant role in these findings.17,32–34 Other studies argue that overweight causes morbidity and is harmful at any age.17,18,33,34 A recent analysis of 10.6 million adults from four comtinents, of which four million were otherwise healthy non-smokers, revealed increased mortality among overweight and obese patients.33 Although the hazard ratio for the elderly was relatively lower compared to younger patients, still overweight and obesity among the elderly correlated with higher mortality rate.
-The current study revealed high recovery or improvement rates of most metabolic syndrome related diseases among the elderly.
-This in turn could stop the multiorgan demages that these diseases cause3,10,15 and potentially lead to increased longevity.
-The mean pre-operation BMI among the elderly was 44.21 (morbid obesity) and the mean final BMI in this group was 32.6 kg/m2 (obesity).
-Hence, following LAGB, the patients in this study lost enough weight to improve their health without reaching lower BMI values which have been suggested to correlate with higher mortality rates.
+Some studies have shown a protective effect of overweight among older study participants (a phenomenon known as the obesity paradox).17,32 Nevertheless, it is difficult to eliminate confounders such as smoking, cancers, etc., which are related to lower weight and higher mortality rates, and survivors bias may also play a significant role in these findings.17,32–34 Other studies argue that overweight causes morbidity and is harmful at any age.17,18,33,34 A recent analysis of 10.6 million adults from four continents, of which four million were otherwise healthy nonsmokers, revealed increased mortality among overweight and obese patients.33 Although the hazard ratio for older patients was relatively lower compared to younger patients, still overweight and obesity among the older patients correlated with higher mortality rate.
+The current study revealed high recovery or improvement rates of most metabolic syndrome-related diseases among the older patients.
+This in turn could stop the multiorgan damage that these diseases cause3,10,15 and potentially lead to increased longevity.
+The mean preoperation BMI among the older study participants was 44.21 (morbid obesity) and the mean final BMI in this group was 32.6 kg/m2 (obesity).
+Hence, following LAGB, the patients in this study lost enough weight to improve their health without reaching lower BMI values, which have been suggested to correlate with higher mortality rates.

-Quality of life
+Quality of Life